Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 Small numbers of self-referrals

-The most common scenario for "legitimate" self-referrals is when a visitor comes to your site and then goes idle or works in other windows for more than 30 minutes before coming back to your site.
-At that point, their visit has expired.
+The most common scenario for “legitimate” self-referrals is when a visitor comes to your site and then goes idle or works in other windows for more than 30 minutes before coming back to your site.
+At that point, the visit has expired.
 If they click on a link on your site, it will start a new visit, and it will appear that the page they were idle on was the source of the visit.
 If the number of self-referral visits is a small percentage (< 5%) of overall visits, it can probably be ignored.
 Such a small number is not impacting the overall numbers enough to warrant the time and energy it would take to track down an issue that might not even exist.

 Multiple domains